How are applicants chosen for the Leadership Academy program?

 What should I bring to the program?

-Participants will need to bring linens and towels, as well as have clothes for warmer weather during the day and cooler evening temperatures.
+Participants will need to have clothes for warmer weather during the day and cooler evening temperatures.
 You will need a pair of comfortable walking shoes, as participants will do some sightseeing while in the city.
 A sweater or sweatshirt is also recommended – buildings in DC are notorious for turning up the air conditioners!
-Some of the other suggested items include: laptop, linens, notebook, camera, pencils/pens, and some spending money.
+Some of the other suggested items include: laptop, notebook, camera, pencils/pens, small lamp (for the dorm room) and some spending money.

 What if I have a special dietary restriction?

 Please indicate this on your acceptance forms.
-We will work with the on-site administrator to ensure he/she is aware of any restrictions.
+We will notify university dining staff of any dietary restrictions.

 What is the curriculum focus?

-The program is an extension of economic reasoning learned in the Economics for Leaders and Economic History for Leaders programs to contemporary and historical leadership and decision-making.
-Program sessions, both in the classroom, and throughout DC, build on the economics and leadership topics taught at EFL and EHFL.
+The program is an extension of economic reasoning learned in the EFL, EFIAH and EGE programs to contemporary and historical leadership and decision-making.
+Program sessions, both in the classroom, and throughout DC, build on the economics and leadership topics taught in EFL, EFIAH, and EGE.

 Will I need spending money?